Shirley M. Watts

 Shirley Marie Watts (born March 6, 1959) is an American lawyer and jurist from Baltimore, Maryland.
 Since July 2013, she has served as a Judge on the Maryland Court of Appeals, the state's highest court.
 Watts is the first African American woman to serve as a judge on the Court of Appeals.
-Prior to her appointment, she was a judge on the Maryland Court of Special Appeals from 2011 to 2013 and an associate judge on the Baltimore City Circuit Court.
+Prior to her appointment, she was a judge on the Maryland Court of Special Appeals from 2011 to 2013 and an associate judge on the Baltimore City Circuit Court from 2002 to 2011.